ckan/ckanext-dataset-series/README.md

     {{ super() }}
 {% endblock %}
 ```

-This snippet shows navigation links to the previous and next datasets in the series and works only with the first series.
+> [!NOTE]
-You can adjust the snippet to show the navigation for other series as well.
+> The snippet only works with the first series a dataset belongs to.
+You can adjust it to show the navigation for other series if needed

 > [!NOTE]
 > TODO